ppratik07/moments/CONTRIBUTING.md

    ```

 7. **Open a Pull Request**
-   Include a short description of your changes and attach a working video showing your feature/bug fix in action.
+   Include a short description of your changes and make sure to attach a working video showing your feature/bug fix in action, without this it would be hard for us to manually verify all changes made.

 ## Project Setup